the-kollider/lnhedgehog/README.md

 In order to run Hedgehog you'll need:

 1. A Kollider API key
+	- To get an API key you have to register at https://pro.kollider.xyz.
+We support LnAuth so you can stay icognito.
 2. The admin.macaroon of your node
 3. The tls.cert of your node